KD1903/GPU-setup/README.md

-steps for setting GPU for DeepLearning
+Steps for setting GPU for DeepLearning

 Ubuntu 20.04, RTX A6000
 Ubuntu 20.04, A40